Star Furniture Company, a manufacturer of high-quality, traditional-style bedroom suites, opens for business in Zeeland, Michigan.

 Newhouse Group furniture, designed by Tom Newhouse, is introduced.

 Max De Pree publishes Leadership is an Art.

-Herman Miller employees create the Environmental Quality Action Team (EQAT) to coordinate environmental programs company-wide and involve as many employees as possible.
+Herman Miller employees create the Environmental Quality Action Team (EQAT) to coordinate environmental programs company-wide.

 Meridian becomes a Herman Miller subsidiary.